WriteHuman, a better alternative to StealthGPT

 - Watch for

-- Daily-use cap on every plan below the $499.50 Enterprise tier
+- Finished twelfth of twelve in the same cycle at 45.55, with a daily-use cap on every plan below the $499.50 Enterprise tier

-Bottom line: WriteHuman wins on price, free access, and simplicity.
-The no-signup free version lets you test quality before committing, while StealthGPT charges $34.50/mo with a daily request cap.
+Bottom line: WriteHuman wins on the numbers and on price.
+It scored 76.69 to StealthGPT's 45.55 in the August 2026 benchmark and read as human-written on 89.1% of runs against 27.5%, and the no-signup free version lets you test quality before committing, while StealthGPT charges $34.50/mo with a daily request cap.

 Pricing